Sustainability Management - vdma.eu

 Since the beginning of 2021, importers of conflict minerals such as tin, tantalum, tungsten and gold from risk areas into the EU have been subject to binding due diligence obligations.

-The EUDR must be applied by December 30, 2025.
+EUDR postponed again by one year.
+Implementation will now begin on December 30, 2026.
+Adjustments have also been made.
 The mechanical engineering industry is directly affected in some areas of the spare parts business.
-After the postponement by one year (Dec.
-2024), the EU Commission recently (Oct 2025) proposed changes.

 Trade fairs and events